Metaphysical Properties Of Comfrey Root

 Comfrey's original name, knit bone, comes from the use of poultices of its leaves and roots to heal burns, sprains, swelling, and bruises.
 In Western Europe, Comfrey has been used topically for treating inflammatory disorders such as arthritis, gout, and thrombophlebitis and internally for treating diarrhea.
 Comfrey is generally considered unsafe, with numerous toxicological effects on animals and humans.

-Comfrey Root is a powerful Guardian for Travelers and provides Safety and Protection, especially in journeys to foreign places or venture away from home.
+Comfrey Root is a powerful Guardian for Travelers and - to safety to the travelers luggage -provides Safety and Protection, especially in journeys to foreign places or venture away from home.
 Comfrey Root is used for Warding Off the Evil of Unknown Strangers while bringing Good Luck in making Travel Arrangements.
 Use Comfrey root in sachets for protection while traveling and to keep your lover faithful while you are gone.
 To protect vehicles, use it in sachets, hang from the rearview mirror or hide it under a seat.